Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 unmodified.
 To perform this style of installation, which is recommended, specify the virtual environment to create with the `-e` parameter.
 This option also does not require modifying your shell rc file for advanced data movement capability provided by Batch Shipyard.
+Note that the default installation targets `python3`; you can use the `-2` argument to install for `python` (Python 2.7).

 The recommended installation method with a virtual environment:
 ```shell